Avenue Bar shooting: Background

-In 1988 both the UVF and the UDA had stepped up their campaigns against the Nationalist community, in part due to receiving a large arms shipment of handguns and assault rifles from South Africa.
-On 15 January the UVF shot dead Catholic civilian Billy Kane at his home in the New Lodge.
+In 1988, both the UVF and the UDA had stepped up their campaigns against the Nationalist community, in part due to receiving a large arms shipment of handguns and assault rifles from South Africa.
+On 15 January, the UVF shot dead Catholic civilian Billy Kane at his home in the New Lodge.
 The objective of the Avenue Bar attack was to kill a leading Republican from the Unity Flats.

 Previous UVF attacks

 The bar had already been targeted by the UVF on two separate occasions in the mid 70s.
-The first attack occurred on the 1 November 1973, a car bomb detonated outside the bar killing a Catholic pensioner, Francis McNelis (65).
-The second attack occurred on the 15 May 1976 (exactly 12 years to the day before the 1988 shooting) when a UVF unit threw a bomb into the bar, the following explosion killed two Catholic civilians and injured several others inside the bar.
+The first attack occurred on 1 November 1973, a car bomb detonated outside the bar killing a Catholic pensioner, Francis McNelis (65).
+The second attack occurred on 15 May 1976 (exactly 12 years to the day before the 1988 shooting) when a UVF unit threw a bomb into the bar, the following explosion killed two Catholic civilians and injured several others inside the bar.
 The two people killed in the attack were, Henry McMahon (39) & Francis Heaney (46).